 All signs associated with a Permissible Firework Tent/Stand shall be consistent with Section 4-05-01-06.

-4-05-02-05-22 TRASH
+4-05-02-05-22 TRASH The site shall be kent clean of tr

 The site shall be kept clean of trash and debris at all times.
 Trash dumpsters shall be utilized and located on the site during operations.